-This report covers the activities of the Office of the Ombudsperson for Students from June 1st, 2014 to May 31st, 2015, during the final three months of Dr. Spencer Boudreau as Ombudsperson for Students, and the first 9 months of a five-year mandate of the newly appointed Prof. Dimitrios Berk as Ombudsperson for Students, as of September 1st, 2014.
+This report covers the activities of the Office of the Ombudsperson for Students from June 1st, 2015 to May 31st, 2016, during which Prof. Dimitrios Berk undertook his second year of a five-year mandate as Ombudsperson for Students started on September 1st, 2014.